alextes/knowledge/simplicity.md

 Near what we know.
 Familiarity.

 ### Easy to read, use, (simplicity?) through familiarity (near)
 It is near in the sense we can easily get to the state we want to be in.
+If you want everything to be familiar you will never learn anything new.

 ### Easy to comprehend
 * Simplicity.
 (Arithmetic)
 * Immediate apparentness of meaning.
 (Arithmetic / German)

+### Easy, Fast, Effective?
+Only works short term if you ignore complexity.
+Development does not work in sprints.
+It's the same codebase every week.
+Eventually, going the easy route whilst making things more complex slows you down more than it speeds you up.

 ## Simplicity